A Beginner’s Guide, by Wes Benedict

 1. Emails & website

-- Send 4 to 12 emails per year focused specifically on fundraising (not just part of a newsletter).
+- For affiliates, send 4 to 12 emails per year focused specifically on fundraising (not just part of a newsletter).

 - Accept credit cards by PayPal, Piryx, Click&Pledge or any service.
 Don’t stress over the fees.